How to Create a Wedding Seating Chart in 15 Simple Steps

-Input the dimensions of your space in your diagram, upload a PDF of your venue’s floor plans, or choose from over 5,000 venues floor plans already in Social Tables.
-Add your tables and their relative sizes.
-Play around with alternative wedding layouts to see how you want to arrange the band, buffet, and dance floor.
-Now is the time to experiment and see which layout feels the best for your event.
+Input the dimensions of the space into your diagram, upload a PDF of the venue’s floor plans, or choose from over 5,000 venues floor plans already in Social Tables.
+Add tables and their relative sizes.
+Play around with alternative wedding layouts to see how to arrange the band, buffet, and dance floor.
+Now is the time to experiment and see which layout feels the best.
 With a digital seating chart, you can create as many different versions as you like without having to start from scratch every time.

 Step 3: Adjust the tables.

-Add in your tables’ shapes, dimensions, and positioning.
-Number your tables by clicking and dragging across the tables in your diagram.
+Add in table shapes, dimensions, and positioning.
+Number the tables by clicking and dragging across the tables in your diagram.
 You can skip numbers, clear your choices, and even skip numbers containing certain values as you go.
 You even have the option of using only even or odd numbers.

-Upload your guest list in a few clicks, and choose whether you’d like to merge duplicates to clean up any messy info.
+Upload the guest list in a few clicks, and choose whether you’d like to merge duplicates to clean up any messy info.
 Manage attendees by adding their organization, email, tags, meal choices, and more.
-Here you’ll also find information on what group number they are as well as their table number and seat after you’ve assigned them one.
+Here you’ll also find information on what group number they are as well as their table number and seat after they’ve been assigned one.